lblod/op-sync-with-sharepoint-service/README.md

 data to be available at the responsability of the consumer.
 Because of that specificity, we don't need to have and maintain a publication graph, which simplifies parts of the code.

 We have three different sync ways:
 - Initial sync: happens only once, when the sync is setup.
-It ensures that we have a way of matching data of our database with data of the sharepoint list, and then does a big diff to see what data needs to be deletes or inserted in the list.
+It does a big diff to see what data needs to be deleted or inserted in the list.
 This job is created by an instance of [delta-producer-background-jobs-initiator](https://github.com/lblod/delta-producer-background-jobs-initiator)
 - Healing: on a regular basis, checks the diff between the list and our database and correct it if it finds errors. [delta-producer-background-jobs-initiator](https://github.com/lblod/delta-producer-background-jobs-initiator)
 - Delta sync: everytime there is a change in the database, we receive a delta message from the [deltanotifier](https://github.com/mu-semtech/delta-notifier)